duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_05_part_preliminaries/00_part_preliminaries.md

 # Preliminaries {#part:preliminaries status=ready}

-Before starting this adventure, take some preliminary steps.
+Before you start your adventure, make sure that you know this important background knowledge.